cloudfoundry-attic/bosh-lite/docs/README.md

 ## Vagrant based BOSH Lite

+** We recommend to use bosh create-env based BOSH Lite.
+See https://bosh.io/docs/bosh-lite **

 BOSH Lite is a pre-built [Vagrant](https://www.vagrantup.com/) box which includes [the Director](http://bosh.io/docs/terminology.html#director).
 It uses containers (via Warden/Garden CPI) to emulate VMs which makes it an excellent choice for:

 - General BOSH exploration without investing time and resources to configure an IaaS